Hove Level Crossing Removal

 The contract to undertake the detailed planning and design work that will identify the preferred option for removing the level crossing was awarded to the Public Transport Projects Alliance (PTPA) in August 2019.

 Community and stakeholder engagement forms an important part of the planning process.
-DPTI and PTPA will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
+DPTI will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
 We encourage you to have your say while the planning process is underway (see our contact details below).

 If you have any further enquiries or would like to register your interest in the project to receive updates, please: